ARozar/react-weather/readme.md

 ## Deployment

 The app was deployed using Ziet.
-This deployment process simulates a deployment server as it takes the app contents runs both the npm install and start scripts.
+This deployment process simulates a deployment server as it takes the app contents and runs both the npm install and start scripts.

 ## How do I get set up? ###